microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_LoadedSources" class="anchor"></a>:leftwards_arrow_with_hook: LoadedSources Request

 Retrieves the set of all sources currently loaded by the debugged process.
+Clients should only call this request if the capability 'supportsLoadedSourcesRequest' is true.

 ```typescript
 interface LoadedSourcesRequest extends Request {